kmissmer/TranslatorWithLangchain/README.md

 ## Adding Penguin Images

-For the full experience, add the following image to your project directory:
+For the full experience, make sure the following image is in your project directory:
 - `Penguin.png`

 ## Customization